 Use this list as a reference, but always check directly with all candidate colleges to ensure you clearly understand their requirements.

-Acceptance of ASL as a foreign language in ADMISSIONS is more of a moving target.
+Acceptance of ASL as a world language in ADMISSIONS is more of a moving target.
 However, it seems acceptance of ASL as a foreign language is growing.
 We discovered this web page, ASL College, that is searchable by state.
 Click on the state and a list will open of universities and whether they a) accept ASL for admission and b) accept ASL for graduation.

 This distinction is important to keep in mind.
 Say a student takes 2-3 years of ASL prior to college, that may meet their entrance requirement.
-However, if the foreign language requirement is 3 or 4 semesters of study in a language to GRADUATE college, can a student continue with ASL or will they be forced to start a different language?
+However, if the world language requirement is 3 or 4 semesters of study in a language to GRADUATE college, can a student continue with ASL or will they be forced to start a different language?